 Bottom Line

-You want to work with a property management company that will not only help you set the right price for your rental home but who will also help you choose the right tenants for your property.
+You want to work with a property management company that will not only help you set the right rental price for your rental home but who will also help you choose the right tenants for your unit.
 If you need a property manager in Raleigh, contact KRS Property Management at 919-745-8997.